wb666greene/AI-Person-Detector/README.md

       a starting point for you, but you can evaluate the AI performance, and with a WiFi connected Cell Phone adjust camera positions.
 - here is a screen shot of how I've modified the Viewer-Controller flow for my use, although I'm still testing/debugging so the watchdog is not wired up. https://github.com/wb666greene/AI-Person-Detector/blob/master/sample/Controller-Viewer.jpg

+- The sample images on the wiki show why I need a "spacial" filter to not alert on people not on my property.  https://github.com/wb666greene/AI-Person-Detector/wiki/Camera-notes  In some regards the AI is "too good".
+The filter function in the sample node-red flow has the skeleton of the nodejs code I use.
+I use GIMP to get the polygon coordinates that the lower right corner of the detection must be inside of to generate an alert.

 #
 #### Now you can run the AI same as in before but leaving off the -ls option.
    Node-red saves the detections which makes it easier to change the paths and add meaningful names for the cameras.